Pavanisoma/ImageCounter/README.md

 ### Steps:

-1. docker run -d —name server -p 5000:5000 pavanidocid/counterserver:final
+1. docker run -d --name server -p 5000:5000 pavanidocid/counterserver:final

-2. docker run -d —name client -p 8081:8080 pavanidocid/counterclient:final
+2. docker run -d --name client -p 8081:8080 pavanidocid/counterclient:final

 3. Open your browser to http://localhost:8081 and you should see the app